 A business owner's policy, or BOP, is a cost-effective way for jewelers to buy general liability coverage and commercial property insurance together.

-This policy covers common jeweler risks, such as accidental damage to a customer’s watch.
-Bundle with commercial property insurance for savings in a BOP.
+A general liability policy covers common third-party risks, such as accidentally dropping a customer’s watch.
+Bundle it with commercial property insurance for savings in a BOP.

 Most states require workers' comp for jewelry stores that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy helps jewelry stores survive data breaches and cyberattacks.
-It's recommended for any shop that handles credit card numbers or other sensitive information.
+It's recommended for any small business that handles credit cards or other sensitive data.

-Once a jeweler’s policy limit is reached, umbrella insurance (or excess liability insurance) boosts coverage on general liability or employer’s liability insurance.
+Once a jeweler’s policy limit is reached, umbrella insurance (similar to excess liability insurance) boosts coverage on general liability, commercial auto, or employer’s liability insurance.